bem-site/bem-method/blog/bem-tools-0-6-4/bem-tools-0-6-4.en.md

 The API of new technologies is slightly different from the old one.
 When inheriting technologies all modules in the chain should have the same version (the old modules shouldn't be mixed with the new ones).

-For moving to the new technologies one needs to declare them in the bundles' file `.bem/level.js`, for example:
+For moving to the new technologies one needs to declare them in the bundles file `.bem/level.js`, for example:

 ```js
 exports.getTechs = function() {